JoanaPereira99/GRASP-algorithm-for-the-assignment-and-scheduling-of-tasks-in-collaborative-robotics/README.md

-# GRASP-algorithm-for-the-assignment-and-scheduling-of-tasks-in-collaborative-robotics
+# An algorithm inspired in GRASP-for-the-assignment-and-scheduling-of-tasks-in-collaborative-robotics
-A Greedy Randomized Adaptive Search Procedure is presented for the assignment asn scheduling of tasks between a human worker and a collaborative robot
+A algorithm inspired in the Greedy Randomized Adaptive Search Procedure is presented for the assignment asn scheduling of tasks between a human worker and a collaborative robot

 The program was coded in java in IntellJ IDEA